akka/akka-projection/akka-edge-docs/src/main/paradox/guide/2-drone-location-to-cloud-service.md

 :  @@snip [DroneDeliveriesServer.java](/samples/grpc/restaurant-drone-deliveries-service-java/src/main/java/central/DroneDeliveriesServer.java) { #composeAndBind }

-As persistent storage for the event journal we are using PostgreSQL, we cannot use H2 like the local drone control service, as the central cloud service is clustered.
+As persistent storage for the event journal we are using PostgreSQL, we cannot use H2 like the local drone control service, as the central cloud service is clustered and needs an external database that can accept connections from multiple separate cluster nodes.

-Config to use Postgres looks like this:
+Config to use PostgreSQL looks like this:

 Scala
 :  @@snip [persistence.conf](/samples/grpc/restaurant-drone-deliveries-service-scala/src/main/resources/persistence.conf) { }